Changes to Official Receiver's Fees

 - a dismissed / withdrawn petition fee

-The Secretary of State fee will no longer be applied to orders made on or after the 21 July 2016.
+The Secretary of State fee will no longer be applied to petitions made on or after the 21 July 2016.

 Rationale for the change